Amigos for Kids: Broken Crayons by Republica

 Link: The Drum

-- Republica Havas selected for PRNews’ Agency Elite Top 100 Inaugural List
+- Republica Havas Included on the PRNEWS Agency Elite Top 100 List for Third Year in a Row

 - Member, Marketing & Advertising Global Network (MAGNET)